Anxiety is a mental health issue, but physical symptoms, such as itching, can also occur. This, in turn can cause further irritation and anxiety.

 This cycle of anxiety and itchiness can be hard to break.
-Anxiety may also cause underlying skin conditions to flare up in some people, causing more itchiness.
+In some people, anxiety may also cause underlying skin conditions to flare up, causing more itchiness.

 Keep reading to learn more about the link between itching and anxiety.